joelouthan/theologic.us/content/posts/a-few-quotes/2020/2020-07-31-few-points-friday.md

 ---
-title: "A Few Points for Friday: Praying for Wolves"
+title: "A Few Quotes: On Praying for Wolves"
 author: Joseph Louthan
 publishDate: 2020-07-31T06:00:00-06:00
-url: /few_points_friday/2020-07-31-few_points_friday/
+url: /a-few-quotes/2020-07-31-a-few-quotes/
 categories:
   - Quotes
 tags:
   - Quotes
 series:
-  - 'A Few Points for Friday'
+  - 'A Few Quotes'
-draft: true
+draft: false
 ---
 ## Sweeter Than Honey and the Drippings of the Honeycomb